 SCACPA understands the value of the CPA credential better than anyone.
-And we think it is vitally important to the future of the profession to educate the community around us — locally here within the state of South Carolina and even to the larger community beyond our state lines — as to who you are, what you do and why it matters.
+And we think it is vitally important to the future of the profession to educate the community around us — locally here within South Carolina and even to the larger community beyond our state lines — as to who you are, what you do and why it matters.

 Through this campaign, the SCACPA staff is creating and promoting messages via photographs and videos on social media that promote the value of the CPA credential and illustrate the difference between a CPA and a non-certified accountant or general tax preparer.

-Here are some examples of the #WhyCPA messages, in case you missed them:
+Here are examples of the #WhyCPA messages:

 - “If popping popcorn doesn’t make you a chef, adding numbers doesn’t make you a Certified Public Accountant. #WhyCPA”